 Bridge report: The ship is on a northerly course offshore from land, proceeding through overcast, misty skies with very light sea conditions and mild temperatures at 14°C. We have 1,256 passengers and 586 crew aboard.

-It is Gala night, so we get dressed up and go for dinner in the main dining room this evening.
+It is Gala night, so we get dressed up to go for dinner in the main dining room this evening.
 I have escargot and sea bass for dinner, and a meringue for dessert.
 We then go up to the Crow’s Nest bar for an after dinner drink.
 I have a martini, and my friend has single malt scotch.

 March 19, 2020 – sailing north to Valparaiso, Chile